VanOvermeire/charger-alert/README.md

 # Charger Alert

-Demo application that allows you to keep an eye on available connections for recharging your car.
+Demo application that alerts you when there are available connectors for recharging your car.

 ## Status